m3g/topolink/julia/README.md

 <p align="center">
 <img src="https://github.com/mcubeg/topolink/blob/master/julia/examples/ensemble.png?raw=true">
 </p>

+## Evaluating the ensemble properties of a specific link

 To view the results of the modeling for a single link, you can use the `linkdata` structure and the `linkresult` function.
 For example: